craftingcity/RollHighOrDie/Core RHoD/Combat and Actions/Generic Actions.md

 ## Grapple
 ###### 3 AP
-''
+'With a free hand, you grab a hold onto another creature.'

-Target a creature within 5' of you and establish Line of Sight.
+Target an adjacent creature and establish Line of Sight.
 Make an Athletics Skill Check, and your target will do the same.
 Compare your Athletics Roll to your target's Athletics Roll.
 If your Total is greater or equal to your target's Roll, you impose the 'Grappled' [[Ailment]].

 You must have at least one free hand to use this Action.